 Why Should You Attend:

-In addition to information regarding the newly proposed rules for exempt employees, you will learn how to determine whether an employee qualifies for exemption from the FLSA minimum wage and overtime requirements.
+In this session you will learn how to determine whether an employee qualifies for exemption from the FLSA minimum wage and overtime requirements.
 How to handle certain employee absences from work, including FLSA intermittent leave, use of paid time off for part day absences, and employer actions that can lead to disqualification.

 Areas Covered in the Webinar:

 Pat Haggerty is a tax practitioner, author, and educator.
 His work experience includes non-profit organization management, banking, manufacturing accounting, and tax practice.
 He began teaching accounting at the college level in 1988.
 He is licensed as an Enrolled Agent by the U. S. Treasury to represent taxpayers at all administrative levels of the IRS and is a Certified Management Accountant.
 He has written numerous articles and a monthly question and answer column for payroll publications.
 In addition, he regularly develops and presents webinars and presentations on a variety of topics including Payroll tax issues, FLSA compliance, and information return reporting.